 Here are some key issues to consider and plan for:

-- How secure is your supply chain?
-Check your exposure to operational or supply failures.
+- The security of your supply chain - check your exposure to operational or supply chain failures

-- Do you comply with current regulations and legislation (e.g. waste management, use of hazardous materials and pollution of air, water and land)?
+- Do you comply with regulations for waste management, use of hazardous materials and pollution?

-- Are you aware of future legislation (include EU legislation or any country you are exporting to)?
+- Are you aware of current and forthcoming legislation for your sector (including legislation from any country you transact with)?

-- How will severe weather impact staff, clients, premises, deliveries and your supply chain?
+- The impacts of severe weather on staff, clients, premises, deliveries and your supply chain

 Like sustainability it’s easy to dismiss business resilience as a `nice to have’ but research suggests that 85% of organisations have experienced at least one supply chain incident in 12 months and half of all businesses experiencing a disaster, with no effective recovery plans in place, will go on to fail within a 12 month period.
 Back to top